-In today’s increasingly connected world, it’s more important than ever to ensure your security – especially when it comes to banking.
-That is why we are introducing HSBC Safeguard, a series of initiatives to protect our customers, the bank and the financial system from financial crime such as money laundering, sanctions evasion and fraud.
+In today’s increasingly connected world, it’s more important than ever to remain vigilant about security – especially when it comes to banking.
+HSBC has implemented Safeguard, a series of initiatives directed against financial crime such as money laundering, sanctions evasion and fraud.
 These initiatives include updating our customer information records so that we are better able to identify unusual activity.

 Information is key to protection

 In order to enhance protection, we need to maintain up-to-date information about all of our customers.
 This is why we may ask you to do one or all of the following:

 We understand this may cause some inconvenience, and we are committed to working with you to ensure the process is simple and straightforward.